DisCoTec/discotec.github.io/2025/satellite/ice.md

 *Links are to slides.*

-**Express your interest for an ICE dinner event at <https://evento.renater.fr/survey/ice-dinner-event-qjhti3d0>.**
+**Express your interest for an ICE dinner event at <https://evento.renater.fr/survey/ice-dinner-event-qjhti3d0> (to take place after the closing reception).**

 ## The ICE Selection Procedure